ACT-I-VATRIX serves up exclusive previews, specials, and guest comix.

 You can contact Dean [DO NOT SEND ME HI-RES FILES]: dean.haspiel [at] verizon [dot] net

 Jennifer is a politically incorrect mother of two.
-She lives in a barn in New Jersey with her husband, two kids, three cats and the dog.
+She lives in a barn in New Jersey with her husband, one kids (the other\'s off at college), three cats and the dog.
 As a child, she spent every summer sprawled on the couch, reading the Archies.
 Now that wise investment is paying off.
-Her webcomic UNDERWIRE was published as a collection in 2011 by Top Shelf.
-Her comix have been published in two anthologies, and she is posting a new webcomic called S\'CRAPBOOK on the recently-launched multimedia online arts salon, Trip City.
-New this year, she is posting a diary comic called RUSHES on its own blog, thegoddessrushes.blogspot.com.
-She is also finishing a graphic novel about her life and her encounter with breast cancer, scheduled to be published by Top Shelf whenever THE HELL she finishes it.
+Her webcomic UNDERWIRE was published as a collection in 2011 by Top Shelf and selected for publication in The Best American Comics 2013.
+Her comix have been published in several anthologies, and she posts a daily diary comic called RUSHES on its own blog, thegoddessrushes.blogspot.com.
+S\'Crapbook, a strip she originated in 2011, has after a couple of years of travelling, come home to roost at Activate.
+And her new graphic novel about her life and her encounter with breast cancer, The Story of My Tits, will be coming soon from Top Shelf.

 SAM HENDERSON (b.1969), persona non grata and elder statesman at the same time, with reactions ranging from “I'm never washing this hand again” to “Who?” has been in New York Press, Nickelodeon, DC Comics, several other places (including pornography), and back again.
 For a long time he did The Magic Whistle, which was a series, but the name now exists as a one-panel gag strip.
 In 2001 he was a writer for SpongeBob Squarepants.
 Scene But Not Heard, a collection of the Nickelodeon strips, 19 years in the making, will be out from Top Shelf in early 2012.